The Dark Ages of Health

 • Certain viruses (like EBV, and possibly HHV-6) in a state of latency inside our cells can become partially active within the cell, and then disrupt cellular function.

-• Infectious microbes often precipitate autoimmunity, which is a condition where the immune system erroneously attacks the body rather than the microbe, and this self-attack can often do more damage to the body than the infectious microbes do.
+• Infectious microbes may precipitate autoimmunity, which is a condition where the immune system erroneously attacks the body rather than the microbe, and this self-attack can often do more damage to the body than the infectious microbes do.
 For example, frequently in autoimmune states, the body makes autoantibodies that attack and disable the nervous system.

-• Bacteria in the body can themselves synthesize a number of toxins (endotoxins, exotoxins and enterotoxins) which can severely damage and disrupt physiology.
+• Bacteria in the body can themselves synthesize a number of toxins (endotoxins, exotoxins and enterotoxins) which can damage and disrupt physiology.

 • Nearly all infectious microbes employ immune evasion tactics.
 Immune evasion is a series of techniques that microbes use to “throw a spanner into the works” of the immune system, to disrupt its function, so as to prevent the immune system from attacking the microbe.
 These immune evasion tactics can cause immune system malfunction, which can then lead to disease.